 Register now and grab your free ultimate anatomy study guide!

-Anatomy, definition and function of the humerus.
+Anatomy, bony landmarks and function of the humerus.

 Hey, everyone.
 It’s Matt from Kenhub!
 And in this tutorial, we will discuss the anatomy, definition, and function of the humerus.

 The humerus is a long bone that connects the elbow to the shoulder blade.
 It provides a base of support for the muscles of the shoulder, the upper arm, and the lower arm.

 You’ve probably heard people say that they hit their funny bone, and you’ve probably also heard people say, “Why is it called that?” and, “It hurts really bad, and it isn’t funny at all.”
 Well, it’s called that because what they hit is actually the humerus.
 So it’s a play on the word “humerous.”

 Let’s discuss some of the anatomical features of the humerus.
 Here is the head of the humerus.
 The humeral head is projected medially and superiorly and articulates with the glenoid cavity of the scapula to form the glenohumeral joint (also known as the shoulder joint).